Biology Quiz 8

 Which of the following is meant for the ex-situ conservation of various species?

-Ex-situ conservation is the technique of conservation of all levels of biological diversity outside their natural habitats through different techniques like zoo, captive breeding, aquarium, botanical garden, gene bank and Germplasm bank.
+Germplasm bank is meant for the ex-situ conservation of various species.
+Ex-situ conservation is the technique of conservation of all levels of biological diversity outside their natural habitats through different techniques like zoo, captive breeding, aquarium, botanical garden, gene bank and Germplasm banks.

 Drying oils contain a fairly large proportion of: